 - New Scene: Blank template to start designing an object/model from scratch.

 If you are starting with the 3D Builder, then it is best to pick a model from the Library.
-There are tons of categories which you can select, and start editing them to understand how everything works.
+There are tons of categories that you can select, and start editing to understand how everything works.

 When it comes to importing an image, once done, you can configure how it will look, the size and the depth.
 So make sure to set the settings correctly.